sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

         return net
 {% endhighlight %}

-In the end, the features, from all the branches, are combined to a single vector via concatenation.
+In the end, the features, from all the branches, are combined into a single vector via concatenation.
 This output is then convoluted with another *1x1* kernel - using BN and 256 filters.

 After ASPP, we feed the result to another *1x1* convolution - to produce the final segmentation logits.